 “When I started on the task of sorting out the mine workers, I consciously chose to leave the authority I had.
 Because I took the view that others before me had failed by trying to operate it this way and that I would be better off taking on the task with no authority at all.

 “In the 1970s, the trade union movement began to surge.
 In those days there was an unquestioned principle that you never went to the bosses.
-I broke it - and went to ask permission to organise the workers.
-Asking the bosses for permission was like going to Alcatraz and asking for permission to organise a prison break-out.
+I broke it - and went to ask permission to organize the workers.
+Asking the bosses for permission was like going to Alcatraz and asking for permission to organize a prison break-out.

 “So I went to the Chamber of mines and asked for permission to operate in the mines: for offices and resources and food for my officials.
-The timing was right because a report had just come out saying that black miners needed to organise into legalised trade unions.
+The timing was right because a report had just come out saying that black miners needed to organize into legalized trade unions.